zaktech96/vsionboard/README.md

 4. Update the FRONTEND_URL environment variable in your `.env` file to the ngrok URL.

 ### Setup Clerk Webhook to Save Users to your Database
-1. Create a webhook in your Clerk Application
+1. Create a webhook in your Clerk 'Development' Application
 2. Set the webhook URL to `[your-ngrok-url]/api/webhooks/clerk`
 3. Set the events to `user.created` and `user.updated`